-where $\Omega_{x}(t)$ and $\Omega_{y}(t)$ represent the $x$ and $y$ components of the amplitude and phase modulated RF field.
+where $\Omega_{x}(t)$ and $\Omega_{y}(t)$ represent the $x$ and $y$ components of the amplitude and phase modulated RF fields being applied on all the spins.
 Simultaneously, we also consider the system-environment interaction Hamiltonian ${\mathcal{H}}_{SE}(t)$, so that the total Hamiltonian is of the form

-While the system-environment interaction Hamiltonian ${\mathcal{H}}_{SE}$ that is responsible for the decoherence, is usually hard to characterize, it is still possible to modulate it using a sequence of instantaneous spin-flips.
-The goal here is to achieve a quantum operation while protecting the quantum register against environmental decoherence.
-In the following, we describe a simple procedure for integrating DD with QC to achieve a protected quantum operation.
+While the system-environment interaction Hamiltonian ${\mathcal{H}}_{SE}$ that is responsible for the decoherence, is usually hard to characterize, it is still possible to minimize it's disruptive effect by controlled system modulations.
+The goal here is to achieve a quantum operation while protecting the quantum register against the environmental decoherence.
+In the following, we first describe the procedure for integrating DD with Quantum Control (QC) to achieve a protected quantum operation.